data61/gnaf/gnaf-indexer/README.md

     threadpool: search: queue_size: 5000

-Access by the client apps requires [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) to be configured (note this does not appear to work and we are currently using an nginx proxy to add a CORS header):
+Access by the client apps requires [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) to be configured (note this does not appear to work and we are currently using an nginx proxy to add a CORS header - see below):

     http.cors.enabled: true
     http.cors.allow-origin: "*"